 Our legal team provides assistance with all of the steps you must take after a death, including the two most common processes for winding up the affairs of the deceased and transferring assets to new owners.
 These processes are trust administration and probate.

-We can represent heirs, beneficiaries, concerned friends and relatives of a deceased person, as well as trustees and executors in Oklahoma City, OK and Kansas City, KS.
+We can represent heirs, beneficiaries, concerned friends and relatives of a deceased person, as well as trustees and executors in Oklahoma City, OK.
 Give us a call today to find out more about the personalized advice and assistance we can offer and to get answers to general questions about probate and trust administration including:

 - What do the trust administration and probate processes involve?